Weaver’s Knot, Sheet Bend

 Breath Catcher

-By way of thousands of segments of chain precisely arranged in a single gesture that cuts through the entry hall, this work is a monumental art installation suggestive of a bream of brightly colored light.
-It actively undulates in the wind while its colors transform with changing lighting conditions and the movement of the viewer.
+Thousands of segments of chain, precisely arranged in a single gesture cutting through the entry hall, form a monumental installation suggestive of a beam of brightly colored light.
+Its colors transform with changing lighting conditions and the movement of the viewer, while the negative space between the chains extends views to the ceiling above and the environment beyond.